 The Aquabox system offers on site flexibility so the modules fit in any shape system.
 The open cellular design of the modules allows incoming stormwater runoff to freely distribute between the modules.
-The Aquabox can accept up to 18" (450 mm) pipe.
+The Aquabox can accept up to 450 mm (18") pipe.
 For larger inlet/outlet pipes please contact ADS Engineering Services for assistance.